aws-samples/sample-aws-modernization-with-superblocks/content/1_ModuleOne_Overview/_index.md

 In this first module, you'll learn about:

-1. **Superblocks' Mission** *(10 minutes)*
+1. **Superblocks' Mission**
-   - Understanding the platform's vision
+   - Understanding Superblock's mission
    - How Superblocks empowers developers
-   - Enterprise application development challenges

-2. **Technical Challenges** *(15 minutes)*
-   - Common development complexities
-   - Traditional approach limitations
-   - Modern application requirements
+2. **The DIY Development Trap**
+   - How custom tooling leads to technical debt
+   - Why internal platforms create endless maintenance

-3. **Solution Overview** *(15 minutes)*
+3. **Solution Overview**
-   - How Superblocks addresses challenges
+   - How Superblocks addresses these development challenges
-   - Platform architecture overview
-   - Key features and capabilities
+   - Key platform features and capabilities

 {{% notice info %}}
 This module provides the foundation for understanding why Superblocks is essential for modern enterprise application development.
 The concepts covered here will be applied throughout the workshop.